Itsdenty/andela-vlf-challenge/README.md

     * Heroku for hosting services
     * PostgreSql for the App database
     * Swagger for documentation

+## Structure of the backend
+    *The server folder holds the backend code
+    *The config folder holds the postgress connection configuration *The controller file holds the code for handling requests processing it through the     processor queries and returning a transformed result via the transformer file
+    *The database folder holds the database seeder and migration files *The middlewares folder holds the middleware files/functions for input validation,      authentication check and authorization checks
+    *The processor folder holds the files/functions for database queries and return the     result to the controller *The public folder holds the ui for the apidocs *The routes folder holds the files for the routes *The swagger folder holds the files for the swagger documentation *The tests folder holds the files for integrated tests *The utils folder holds helper functions often reused accross the app such as the       response transformer function.

   ### Continuous Integration
     * Travis CI & Codeclimate for test automation